-City is hereby empowered to lease to, or enter into license agreements, or concession agreements, facility use agreements, or other types of use agreements, (collectively, "Instruments"), with, to private parties persons, firms or corporations, for the nonpublic use of purposes, any improved or unimproved real lands, improvements, public buildings, recreational parks or facilities, golf courses, public beaches, public utility plants, or any public works or public property, of any kind including air space over such real public property, owned or operated by the City of Fort Lauderdale, and not needed for governmental city purposes, whether used in a governmental or in a proprietary capacity, for a period of not more than fifty (50) years including any renewals or extensions, plus such length of time, not to exceed five (5) years, determined by the city commission to be reasonably necessary to complete construction of the improvements proposed for the demised premises by such, except that the approval of any such Instrument that has a duration exceeding one year shall be pursuant to a resolution adopted by the affirmative vote of at least four commissioners containing a finding, based on a fair market value analysis of the property prepared by a qualified independent consultant, that such use of the property would be economically feasible and in the city's best interest persons, firms or corporations.
-In addition, included in the city commission's consideration of any Instrument that has a duration exceeding ten years, including any optional renewals or extensions, shall be the consideration of an accompanying business viability report prepared by a qualified independent consultant.
-Each Instrument shall contain a provision that the Instrument may not be assigned except upon the affirmative vote of at least four commissioners.
+City is hereby empowered to lease to, or enter into license agreements, or concession agreements, facility use agreements, or other types of use agreements, (each is an "Agreement"), with, to private parties persons, firms or corporations, for the nonpublic use of purposes, any improved or unimproved real lands, improvements, public buildings, recreational parks or facilities, golf courses, public beaches, public utility plants, or any public works or public property, of any kind including air space over such real public property, owned or operated by the City of Fort Lauderdale, and not needed for governmental city purposes, whether used in a governmental or in a proprietary capacity, for a period of not more than fifty (50) years, including any renewals or extensions, plus such length of time, not to exceed five (5) years, determined by the city commission to be reasonably necessary to complete construction of the improvements proposed for the demised premises by such Agreements having a duration exceeding one year shall be pursuant to a resolution adopted by the affirmative vote of at least four commissioners containing a finding, based on a fair market value analysis of the property and an evaluation of the qualifications of the private party prepared by a qualified independent consultant hired by the city at the private party's expense, that such use of the property would be in the city's best interest persons, firms or corporations.
+In addition, included in the city commission's consideration of any Agreement that has a duration exceeding ten years, including any optional renewals or extensions, shall be the consideration of an accompanying business viability report prepared by a qualified independent consultant hired by the city at the private party's expense.
+Each Agreement shall contain a provision that the Agreement may not be assigned except upon the affirmative vote of at least four commissioners.
 Each lease shall be authorized only after public hearing, under authority of a resolution duly adopted at a meeting duly held at a designated adjourned meeting, under the following conditions, to wit: